THANK YOU FOR SUBSCRIBING

-Although this could be a roadblock, the availability of specialized skills is a promising factor for the Italian manufacturing industry.
+Although this could be a roadblock, the availability of specialized skills is a promising factor for the Italian manufacturing tech industry.
 The future will rely on this expertise, especially with respect to the initial integration of robotics in the solitary production context.
 Moreover, the focus would be on maintaining continuous efficiency in the long-term by leveraging the interest and expertise in robotics technology.

 Another encouraging fact is that the Italian enterprises and business owners are aware of the potential of digitalisation and automation towards safeguarding the future of their enterprises and are willing to make huge investments towards achieving it.